mingyuansung/mingyuansung.github.io/_posts/2014-11-18-LimeSurvey.md

 * Now I am ready to go back to `http://localhost/app_dev.php/sourcelink/profile#tasks` and click on the GO button to test the survey.

-##Here are a survey high level algorithm.
+##Here are a survey high level algorithm
 * When you login EDEN and if a lime survey is waiting for you, you click and go to for example: http://localhost/app_dev.php/sourcelink/task/support/campaign/4cbb8338-1a14-402f-abb5-513729e5caa1/participate
 * Then EDEN will forward you to http://localhost/app_dev.php/sourcelink/task/cm-data/370d7c72-2442-4aa9-b5c7-b0f2b2e992b7
 * This page will show you some some survey reason and you can click to enter the lime survey.